S Vremena Na Vreme: Early career, nationwide success and breakup (1972–1979)

-Before the formation of the band, brothers Miomir "Miki" Đukić and Vojislav "Koki" Đukić performed in a high school band Pupoljci (The Buds) with flutist Bane Zarin.
-The band performed the covers of foreign rock hits.
+Prior to the formation of S Vremena Na Vreme, brothers Miomir "Miki" Đukić and Vojislav "Koki" Đukić performed in a high school band Pupoljci (The Buds) with flutist Bane Zarin, performing covers of international rock hits.
 At the time, Miomir Đukić wrote the ballad "Sunčana strana ulice" ("Sunny Side of the Street"), which achieved some local popularity.
 During Pupoljci's activity, Vojislav Đukić went to music school, where he took classical guitar lessons, composed music on the lyrics of poet Miljenko Žuborski and music for theatre plays.

 At the same time, Asim Sarvan came to Belgrade from Mladenovac for his studies of world literature.
 There he met Ljubomir "Ljuba" Ninković.
-Ninković came to Belgrade from Smederevo, previously performed in the bands Maskirani Anđeli (The Masked Angels), Pet Sounds and The Spooks (in latter he played the organ), and at the time he met Sarvan he performed as a singer-songwriter.
-He already had some success as an author, as his song "Slika" ("Picture") was recorded by Korni Grupa and released as a single in 1970.
-This song would, with altered lyrics, later be recorded by S Vremena Na Vreme under the title "Kao vreme ispred nas" ("Like the Time that's Coming").)
+Ninković came to Belgrade from Smederevo, previously performing in the bands Maskirani Anđeli (The Masked Angels), Pet Sounds and The Spooks (in latter he played the organ).
+At the time he met Sarvan, Ninković performed as a singer-songwriter.
+He already gained prominence on the Yugoslav music scene, winning third place at the 1971 Youth Festival in Subotica for his performance of the song "Teuta, ljubavi moja" ("Teuta, My Love"), written by Tomor Beriša.
+He also had some success as an author, as his song "Slika" ("Picture") was recorded by Korni Grupa and released as a single in 1970.
+This song, with altered lyrics, would later be recorded by S Vremena Na Vreme under the title "Kao vreme ispred nas" ("Like the Time That's Coming").

-Đukić brothers, Sarvan and Ninković started working together recording humorous songs in Radio Belgrade studios for the then-popular radio show Tip top kabare.
+The Đukić brothers, Sarvan and Ninković started working together in Radio Belgrade studios, recording humorous songs for the then-popular radio show Tip top kabare (Tip Top Cabaret).
 Soon they decided to form a band.
 After the suggestion of Boban Petrović, who worked as a recording technician in Radio Belgrade studios, they chose the name S Vremena Na Vreme (From Time to Time), as up to that point they gathered occasionally only.
+All four sang and played acoustic guitars, Miomir Đukić also playing prim.